kubetail-org/fancy-ansi/README.md

 ### Tailwind

-The Fancy-ANSI Tailwind plugin makes it easy to support theming and to access multiple built-in palettes in your css.
+The Fancy-ANSI Tailwind plugin makes it easy to support theming and to access multiple built-in palettes from your css.
 To use the plugin, add it to your `tailwind.config.js` file:

 ```js
 // tailwind.config.js